drawwithcode/2022-group-project-group10/README.md

 Hallnäs & Redström, 2002

 ### Technical requirements
-Five smartphones connected to internet.
+Five smartphones connected to the internet.

 ### Context of use
 This exhibition is designed within a space for five people arranged in as many stations, characterized by colorful cardboards